Tamoxifen is used to treat some types of breast cancer. Find out how to take it safely and possible side effects. Tamoxifen is also called Genox.

 Tamoxifen can be used both in women who have not yet gone through the menopause, and in women who have had menopause.
 It can also be taken by men who have breast cancer.
 It belongs to a group of medicines known as non-steroidal anti-oestrogens.
 Read more about breast cancer

 In New Zealand, tamoxifen is available as tablets (10 mg and 20 mg).

 - The usual dose of tamoxifen is 20 mg once a day.

 - Tamoxifen is a long-term treatment; you may have to take it for several years.

 - Always take your tamoxifen exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it, and any special instructions.

 How to take tamoxifen

-- Do not stop taking tamoxifen suddenly; speak to your doctor before stopping.
+- Keep taking tamoxifen regularly.
+Do not stop taking tamoxifen suddenly; speak to your doctor before stopping.

 - Do you have problems with your periods (menstruation)?

 - Have you had a stroke, deep vein thrombosis (DVT) or a blood clot in your lungs?